davidmcall/SDS-Bridge/README.md

 ## Experimenting in 3D

-We provide our code for text-based NeRF optimization as an extension in the threestudio.
+We provide our code for text-based NeRF optimization as an extension in Threestudio.
 To use it, please first install threestudio following the [official instructions](https://github.com/threestudio-project/threestudio?tab=readme-ov-file#installation).

 ### Extension Installation